 UKFR's independence from the fireworks trade

 It comes as a surprise to many readers when I say that I don’t sell fireworks myself, but this is indeed the case.
 By keeping clear of retail – I don’t even work on commission or track advert clicks – you can be assured that I have no ulterior motives in running this site, nor ever put monetisation before honest, trustworthy content.
 It’s my passion for pyro that motivates me to keep going.

-UKFR’s running costs are funded in part by myself; from selling advertising banners and sponsorship to firework retailers; and from the kind voluntary donations from some of the Fireworks Forum members.
+UKFR’s running costs are funded in part by myself; from selling advertising banners and from the kind voluntary donations from some of my readers.